Curricular Practical Training

 Students who are doing CPT must meet the following requirements: Whether doing part-time or full-time CPT, the student must carry a full course load during the academic year (12 credit hours per semester for undergraduates and nine credit hours per semester for graduates).
 For example, if an undergraduate student is doing a three-hour internship, he/she must be registered for an additional nine credit hours to meet the minimum 12-credit hour requirement.

-Because BGSU requires Graduate Assistants to register for 12-units, students with GA positions are eligible for CPT only when required for their degree program.
+Graduate students with GA positions are eligible for CPT only when required for their degree program.

 Students who have completed all required courses for their degree program (but still have a paper, thesis, or dissertation to finish to graduate) should apply for Optional Practical Training (see below).